 BLENDED AND DISTANCE LEARNING PROGRAMMES

-The Blended and Distance Learning Campus is driven by core values of integrity, excellence, and inclusiveness and aims to produce well rounded, entrepreneurial, and globally employable graduates.
-It focuses more into providing the most valuable asset of the future which is quality education.
-With flexible and payment options available for individuals looking into contributing to the growth of their careers and organizations.
+The Blended and Distance Learning Campus, is driven by high levels of integrity, excellence and inclusiveness which are also the core values of the institution.
+These values are coupled with state of the art teaching infrastructure, qualified staff and accredited industry specific programmes offering the learner an employable, entrepreneurial and well rounded learning experience.
 The University through distance learning offer many cross-disciplinary courses that are unique and designed to suit the upcoming market.
-With the advent of internet technology, it brings the best convenience method of learning with Accounting, Computing, Business, Hospitality, Education and Information Technology programmes Blended and distance learning provides online support through emails, discussion forums on Blackboard (our learning management system, details below) as well as scheduled meetings between student and lecturer via Skype.
+With the advent of internet technology, it brings the best convenient method of learning with Accounting, Computing, Business, Hospitality, Education and Information Technology programmes Blended and distance learning provides online support through emails, discussion forums on Blackboard as well as scheduled meetings between student and lecturer via Skype.

 OUR LESOTHO CAMPUS

 The Kingdom of Lesotho is an independent country, with a population of roughly 2 million people, which has the unusual distinction of being surrounded by another country, the Republic of South Africa.
 It is one of the three remaining monarchies in Africa.
 The Lesotho Government is a parliamentary or constitutional monarchy.
-Botho University has a state-of-the-art campus in Maseru Mall, with students studying across four faculties.
-Faculty of Business & Accounting offering bachelor’s degree programmes such as BSc (Hons) in Business Management, BSc (Hons) in Accounting and BSc (Hons) in Finance.
-Faculty of Health and Education offering BEd (Hons) in Primary Education and BSc (Hons) in Health Information Management and lastly the Faculty of Computing offering BSc (Hons) in Computing and BSc (Hons) in Mobile Computing.
-Botho University’s Lesotho campus is located in the beautiful capital of Maseru, which is also the largest city.
+Botho University has a state-of-the-art campus in Maseru Mall, with advanced plans to build a larger campus in the near future.
+BU Maseru students are currently studying across three faculties.
+Faculty of Business & Accounting, Faculty of Health and Education and Faculty of Engineering & Technology

 OUR NAMIBIA CAMPUS